Snapr/html-projects/js-native.md

 Note that once the upload has reached 100% complete there is sometimes a delay before the upload API returns success, you should not automatically restart the upload after that point.

+Under normal conditions processing should take under 10 seconds.
+If an image has been processing for more than 30 seconds with no #EDIT.. talk to jake about whether to handle error notifications client or JS side..

 ### 11.5 Upload progress